smol-ai/ainews-web-2025/src/content/issues/24-05-22-ainews-all-of-ai-engineering-in-one-place.md

 date: '2024-05-23T01:22:53.232395Z'
 original_slug: ainews-the-top-ai-engineer
 description: >-
-  Deep IRL networks are highlighted at the AI Engineer World's Fair in San Francisco, featuring major AI labs, cloud providers, and startups.
-The event includes tracks on RAG, multimodality, evals, open models, codegen, GPUs, agents, AI in the Fortune 500, and AI leadership.
-Recent AI research includes interpretability work by Anthropic on Claude 3 Sonnet, focusing on feature extraction, behavior modification, and safety features.
+  The upcoming **AI Engineer World's Fair** in San Francisco from **June 25-27** will feature a significantly expanded format with booths, talks, and workshops from **top model labs** like **OpenAI, DeepMind, Anthropic, Mistral, Cohere, HuggingFace**, and **Character.ai**.
+It includes participation from **Microsoft Azure, Amazon AWS, Google Vertex**, and major companies such as **Nvidia, Salesforce, Mastercard, Palo Alto Networks**, and more.
+The event covers **9 tracks** including **RAG, multimodality, evals/ops, open models, code generation, GPUs, agents, AI in Fortune 500**, and a new **AI leadership** track.
+Additionally, **Anthropic** shared interpretability research on **Claude 3 Sonnet**, revealing millions of interpretable features that can be steered to modify model behavior, including safety-relevant features related to bias and unsafe content, though more research is needed for practical applications.
+The event offers a discount code for AI News readers.
 companies:
   - openai
+  - google-deepmind
   - anthropic
-  - mistral
+  - mistral-ai
   - cohere
-  - huggingface
+  - hugging-face
   - adept
   - midjourney
-  - character.ai
+  - character-ai
   - microsoft
   - amazon
-  - google
   - nvidia
   - salesforce
   - mastercard